PISAresearch/pisa/README.md

 # PISA - A Financially Accountable Relayer and Responder

-There are two special nodes in a third party broadcasting network:
+The goal of a third party broadcasting network is to remove the friction and overhead of dealing with the transaction stack when building dapps.
+Generally, there are two node-types:

 - **Relayer:** Eventually deliver a transaction to the blockchain,
 - **Responder:** Watch and respond to on-chain events.

-## Why the distinct roles?

-Relayers are useful when the user lacks access to the native token (i.e. onboarding new users, mixing protocols), whereas responders help alleviate the user liveness requirement as the user does not need to remain online to watch and respond to an on-chain event (i.e. auctions, offchain protocols, CDPs, etc).
+**Why the distinct roles?** Relayers help when the user lacks access to the native token (e.g. onboarding, mixing protocols, etc), whereas responders help alleviate the user liveness requirement (e.g. auctions, offchain, CDPs, etc).

-## Why does PISA help?
+## How does PISA help?

 The PISA infrastructure provides a **simple plug & play infura-like API** to handle relaying transactions and watching for on-chain events, so dapp developers don't have to.